logomonicLearning/osi-model/layers/3_networkLayer.md

 The network layer is responsible for facilitating data transfer between two different networks throught a router.
 This layer is not needed however if the target machine is on the same local area network.
-The network layer breaks up segments from the transport layer into smaller units, called packets, on the sender’s device, and reassembling these packets on the receiving device. the network layer is point-to-point in contrast to the Transport layer which is an end-to-end. this basically means???
+The network layer breaks up segments from the transport layer into smaller units, called packets, on the sender’s device, and reassembling these packets on the receiving device. the network layer is point-to-point in contrast to the Transport layer which is an end-to-end. this basically means??? data is encapsulated with the sender and recievers ip addressed to be sent over WAN and decapsulated them to be sent to upper layers.

 <span style="display:none">handles Routing of data. after data has arrived, each frame is examined to see if the data has reached its ultimate target. it recieves outgoing and incomming transmissions and ensures that it reaches the right target. for IP addressses this is achieved through ARP.
 Internet Protocol (IP) address is the adddress of your computer over a network.
 </span>